 Blowout Card Forums isn’t an exception, and the baseball card section of the site has thousands of members and active posts every day.

-You can learn about selling baseball cards from other members.
+You can learn about selling baseball cards, hockey cards, and other sports collectibles from other members.
 And people also post cards for sale all the time.

 While it might surprise you, another one of the best places to sell baseball cards is Reddit’s r/baseballcards community.